stevenc99/dezentrale-tcs-bus/README.md

-# Tür-Öffner, for the TCS:BUS in dezentrale
+# Türöffner, for the TCS:BUS in dezentrale

 Usage: